farsonic/psm-provider/README.md

 # psm-provider

 This project is maintained on a best effort basis.
 I am not actively working on it.
 From time to time I will check for new pull requests and issues however.
+This code is provided as a best effort project and should be tested in a lab environment first.

 ## Build Process
 Currently the provider is distributed and built from Github.
 Build the code locally and then reference this provider.